 - 10. Circle Oaks County Water District develops and adopts a comprehensive budget and receives an independently audited financial statement biennially. - 11.
 Circle Oaks County Water District has made significant progress since completion of the prior MSR to replenish financial reserves and reduce the District's dependency on loans, grants, and special assessments to fund emergency repairs and capital improvements. - 12.
 The current monthly rate for wastewater services is \$52.15.
 With 187 existing service connections, the current wastewater rate generates approximately \$117,024.60 per year.
 This amount does not provide sufficient funding to provide necessary upgrades to the wastewater system. - 13.
 Both the domestic water and wastewater services are operating at a loss.
-In the future, rates established for water and sewer services should account for the long-term costs of making the capital improvements necessary for aging facilities.
+The District would benefit from a water/wastewater rate study to assist in establishing adequate

-14. Circle Oaks County Water District has been successful in achieving its original service objective to provide water and sewer services to the Circle Oaks residential community.
+- rates for services provided as well as accounting for the long-term costs of making the capital improvements necessary for aging facilities. - 14.
+Circle Oaks County Water District has been successful in achieving its original service objective to provide water and sewer services to the Circle Oaks residential community.
 The District continues to serve as an appropriate instrument in meeting the service needs of the community by localizing costs for the direct benefit of its constituents.